jro31/jethro-codes/_articles/my-story.md

 If you don't mind the whole murdering hitchhikers thing, it's a great way to travel.

-But alas, all good things must come to an end, and my 12 month visa in Canada was nearning its expiration.
+But alas, all good things must come to an end, and my 12 month visa in Canada was nearing its expiration.

 Now this was not the end.
 It was not even the beginning of the end.
 But it was, perhaps, the end of the beginning.